Sampling Distributions of Optimal Portfolio Weights and Characteristics in Low and Large Dimensions: Summary

 \section{Summary}

 In this paper we derive the exact sampling distribution of the estimators for a large class of optimal portfolio weights and their estimated characteristics.
-The results are present in terms of stochastic representations which provide an easy way to assess the sampling distribution of the estimated optimal portfolio weights.
-Another important application of the derived stochastic representations is that it presents the way how samples from the corresponding (joint) sampling distribution can be generated in an efficient way that excludes the inversion of the sample covariance matrix in each simulation run.
-Furthermore, the derived stochastic simulation simplify considerably the study of the asymptotic properties of the estimated quantities under the high-dimensional asymptotic regime.
+The results are present in terms of stochastic representations, which provides an easy way to assess the sampling distribution of the estimated optimal portfolio weights.
+Another important application of the derived stochastic representations is that it presents an efficient way to sample from the corresponding (joint) distribution.
+The largest computational efficiency comes from the fact that it excludes the inversion of the sample covariance matrix in each simulation run.
+Furthermore, the derived stochastic representation simplifies the study of the asymptotic properties of the estimated quantities under the high-dimensional asymptotic regime.

-The finite sample performance of the obtained asymptotic approximations to the exact sampling distributions are investigated via an extensive simulation study where the departure from the model assumption is studied as well.
-While a very good performance is observed when the data sets are simulated from the normal distribution, some biases are present in the asymptotic means and the asymptotic variances when the assumption of normality is violated.
-Although, the normal approximations seem to provide a good fit also in the later case.
+In the derivation of the theoretical results we assume that the asset returns are independent and normally distributed.
+These assumptions seem to be appropriate when asset returns are taken at weekly or lower frequency, while they are not fulfilled for financial data of daily and higher frequency.
+In our Monte Carlo simulations, we study the finite-sample performance of the obtained asymptotic distributions in comparison to the exact sampling distributions.
+We investigate the implications of violations to the model assumptions, namely departures from the assumption of normality and independence.
+We observe a good performance of the asymptotic distributions for finite samples when the data are simulated from the normal distribution.
+If the assumption of normality is violated, the asymptotic distribution fails to capture some structure in the data.
+These are biases that appear in the means and variances for a selected few of the estimated quantities.
+For the rest, the normal approximations still seem to provide a good fit.
 Assessing the biases in the asymptotic means and in the asymptotic (co)variances of the estimated optimal portfolio weights and their characteristic is an important challenge which will be treated in the consequent paper.
+Finally, we also find minor impact of the presence of autocorrelation between squared asset returns on the performance of the derived asymptotic distributions.